Air Conditioning, Heat Pumps

 There are several types of heat pumps: the commonly used air source heat pump, a mini-split heat pump which doesn’t need ducts to transport warm air, and geothermal which transfers heat between your home and the ground.

 - The major advantage is that you don’t need 2 systems for air conditioning and heating.

-- They have great efficiency advantages over other heating system as they transfer heat, rather than burning fuel to create it.
-They are also more environmentally friendly that other systems for this reason.
+- They have great efficiency advantages over other heating systems as they transfer heat, rather than burning fuel to create it.
+They are also more environmentally friendly than other systems for this reason.

 - They are usually powered by electricity and so are safer than those powered by gas or fuel oil, which are combustible.

 - High-efficiency heat pumps can dehumidify more effectively than standard air conditioning systems.

 - The pump provides uniform heating throughout your home

 - Electric pumps are quiet and the air compressor is usually placed outside the property, so noise levels are further reduced.

 Problems That May Occur

 It is important that a heat pump inspection occurs regularly as small problems that arise can lead to further damage.
 If your compressor becomes damaged, repairs will be expensive.